Under the Fair Trading Act it is unlawful for a business to mislead consumers about their products or about consumers’ rights.

 Start by telling the seller about the problem so that they have a chance to remedy it (e.g. by offering to give your money back if you arrange to return the item).

 If you and the seller can’t resolve it between you, then your options will depend on whether the seller is a trader or not.
-(From 17 June 2014 the Fair Trading Act requires people who are in trade to identify themselves as such when offering goods or services for sale online (including online auction sites).
-More about this requirement is on this Commerce Commission factsheet.)
+The Fair Trading Act requires people who are in trade to identify themselves as such when offering goods or services for sale online (including online auction sites).
+Read more about this requirement.

 If the seller is not a trader